 - Glue for Yoast SEO & AMP – to ensure that the default WordPress AMP plugin uses the proper Yoast SEO metadata and allows modification of the AMP page design.

 Though AMP is not mandatory for web pages to be discovered by Google, it is fairly obvious that Google will be aiming to implement the AMP project in a more broad based manner eventually.
 At present, being AMP compliant is not a separate factor for search ranking by Google.
+Though it’s reasonable to assume it will be important at some point,

 If you keep in mind that page load speed is a factor in search engine ranking, you really do not have much of a choice if you want to be a part of the mobile internet.
 If search engine rankings are important to you, all second thoughts on going the AMP way may vanish.